What is Eczema?

 One of the best pieces of advice we can give to help manage your eczema flare up is to follow the alkaline lifestyle.
 This means reducing animal protein in the form of meat, poultry, fish, eggs and dairy products to around 20% of your diet, or at least completely eliminating all dairy products.

 The true connection between eczema flare ups and the food we eat still isn’t fully understood.
-But if you suspect you have a food allergy or intolerance, then it’s important to have it investigated as it can make skin conditions such as eczema worse.
+But if you suspect you have a food allergy or intolerance or you know a specific food makes your symptoms worse, then it’s important to have it investigated.

 What Can I Expect if I've Been Diagnosed with Eczema?